3 observations after Sixers sink to 4th straight loss, fall to Raptors

 As a star trio, Embiid, Maxey and George squandered quite a few opportunities in the fourth quarter.
 Embiid missed two free throws late in the fourth.
 George was long on a go-ahead corner three attempt.

+“When you’re getting back (from injury), obviously it takes you time to get back to yourself,” Embiid said.
+“Obviously, I’m missing shots that I usually make. ...
+The only way to get it back is to try to have that consistency, playing every other night, and I’m probably going to get back to myself.

+“But ... it’s taking a little bit of time.
+But as long as we keep doing what we’ve been doing (physically) and everything reacts accordingly — how it’s supposed to — then we’re going to be fine.”

-With his team trailing by two points and 20 seconds left, Nurse let his team play instead of calling timeout.
+With his team trailing by two points and 20 seconds left, Nurse let the Sixers play instead of calling timeout.
 Maxey dished to Embiid, who considered a wide-open three but instead took a couple of dribbles and coughed the ball up.

 Maxey tried to tie the game with a contested wing three on the game's final possession, but he came up short.